-The sculptor, on the other hand, had accepted Miss Granger’s proposal, finding it advantageous in furthering his concept for the work.
+The sculptor, on the other hand, had happily accepted Miss Granger’s suggestion, finding it advantageous in furthering his concept for the work.

 Any potential for mayhem during modeling sessions was easily avoided by the sessions all being separately held and the final statue assembled from the individual components.
 Indeed, given that the sculptor was forced to work from photographs for the depiction of Headmaster Snape, and from a number of relatively hasty sketches for that of the Centaur, there was no possibility nor need for a group modeling session.
 In the end, the most problematic task turned out to be the representation of the House Elf, since getting a Hogwarts Elf to model in the costume the sculptor desired rather than household linens was simply not on, and it took some effort to finally locate a free Elf who would agree to it (Winky refused, and was later found in the burnt-out Room of Requirement with a half a dozen bottles of butterbeer, whimpering about people who wished to make her disgrace even more public than it was already).

 The new fountain was ultimately completed in time for its unveiling on the 2nd anniversary of the Battle of Hogwarts.
 It was much admired by most of the commission, and virtually all of the Hogwarts Battle Memorial Action Group.
 The Ministry workers certainly did not express any open discontent regarding either the new design nor its execution.

 The wizarding public, like most of the British public, however, is not known for its reverence for works of public art.
 Before the end of a week after the unveiling, the new fountain, with its grandiose title of; ‘Unity!’ had been unofficially dubbed; ‘Together, we fight crime!’